yj7082126/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- June 8, 2025:
+    - Added support for interactive mode in `wan_generate_video.py` and `fpack_generate_video.py`.
+If `prompt-toolkit` is installed, it will be used for prompt editing and completion, especially useful in Linux environments.
+PR [#330](https://github.com/kohya-ss/musubi-tuner/issues/330)
+        - This feature is optional.
+To enable it, install `prompt-toolkit` with `pip install prompt-toolkit`.
+If installed, it will be automatically enabled.

 - May 30, 2025:
     - Fixed a bug where the resizing of images and videos during dataset loading was not performed correctly.
 Please recreate the cache.
 Thank you sdbds for PR [#312](https://github.com/kohya-ss/musubi-tuner/issues/312).
         - The bug occurred when the width or height of the image before resizing matched the bucket's width or height, but the other dimension was different (for example, if the original image was 640x480 and the bucket was 640x360).